sisoe24/vimdcc/README.md

 ## TODO

-If you are interesed to see a list of what **might** be implemented in the future, check the [TODO.md](TODO.md) file.
+If you are interesed to see a list of what I will like to implemented in the future, or even better, if you want to contribute to the project, check the [TODO.md](TODO.md) file.
 Feel free to add any feature requests or suggestions.

 ## Contributing